 Collection agencies cannot report old debt as new.
 If a debt is sold or put into collections, that is legally considered a continuation of the original date.
 It may show up multiple times on your credit report with different open dates, but they must all retain the same delinquency date.
 They should also all be discharged on the same date — seven years after the original open date.

 The bottom line

 While old debts should be discharged from your credit report after they’ve reached their legal expiration, this doesn’t always happen automatically.
 It’s important to be vigilant and aware of the information that is on your credit report.
 If it has any errors or misinformation, you’ll want to fix that as soon as possible.
-Removing even a single debt or delinquency on your credit report can raise your credit score by 50 points or more — so take action as soon as you notice an error.
+Removing even a single old collection account or old debt on your credit report can raise your credit score by 50 points or more — so take action as soon as you notice an error.